ouija/Asus-S510UA-DS71-Hackintosh/README.md

 ## Detailed Installation and Configuration Notes
 ### Pre-Install:
 Just getting the macOS Installer to load took me more time than it did to configure all the hardware!
-There were a couple tricks to it that I hadn't come across before in all my years of Hackintoshin', and I struggled figuring them out.
+There were a couple tricks to it that I hadn't come across before in all my years of Hackintoshin', and I struggled a bit figuring them out.

 First off, you need to have the two `Prevent Apple I2C kexts from attaching to I2C controllers` [patches by CoolStar](https://github.com/RehabMan/OS-X-Clover-Laptop-Config/blob/bcd876e93df197c1cbf04ba5923b5479f94988d4/config_patches.plist#L54) added to the Clover configuration of the USB Installer or you'll see a number of errors in the console related to the `appleintellpssi2ccontroller`timing out, due to the native AppleIntelPSSI2Controller trying to attach to the I2C devices in the machine.